hynek/structlog/docs/standard-library.md

 ```

 Now you have the event dict available within each log record.
-If you want all your log entries (i.e. also those not from your app/`structlog`) to be formatted as JSON, you can use the [*python-json-logger*] library:
+If you want all your log entries (i.e. also those not from your application / *structlog*) to be formatted as JSON, you can use the [*python-json-logger*] library:

 ```python
 import logging